lepisma/lepisma.github.io/_posts/2017-06-29-leaving-goodreads.md

 category: articles
 ---

-<span class="dropcap">G</span>oodreads feel like a project with a lost focus.
+<span class="dropcap">G</span>oodreads feels like a project with a lost focus.
 I
 can list a dozen (about right) things that don't justify the prefix of the project's name.
 Don't get me wrong here.
 The content there is really good.
 The collections, lists people make, *most* reviews, they all are good.
 What's not good is the product itself.
 It looks like no one is developing it any more.
 Rightly so if maybe the users are satisfied.

-The search doesn't provide what you expect from all modern search interfaces.
+Its search doesn't provide what you expect from all modern search interfaces.
 Try turning on infinite scroll in you shelves and keep going down only to learn about *random sampling*.
 Oh and the clutter in the default setting of your feed.
 Everything and more made me switch to a scheme where my reading data is more